together0303/Photo-Sharing-Social-Network/README.md

 ---

-## Installation - Development
+## Development

 ### Clone

-- Clone this repo to your local machine using `https://github.com/Sandermoen/instaclone`
+- Clone this repo to your local machine using `https://github.com/together0303/Photo-Sharing-Social-Network`

 ### Setup